eM7RON/ImageEvo/readme.md

 `conda install cv2`

-then just download the repository, navigate to the directory with main.py and run main.py with the previously installed python environment:
+Then just download the repository, extract, navigate to the directory with main.py and run main.py with the previously installed python environment:

 `python main.py`